 its measures, as she put it.

 I read with great interest the contribution of the noble Lord, Lord Stevenson, to the debate on that Bill on 6 December.
 Responding for the Labour Front Bench, he showed great sympathy, as one would expect, for what the noble Baroness, Lady Howe,

 "it needs more thinking",

 "to make it fit for purpose and to guard against unintended consequences".--[Official Report, 6/12/13, col. 532.]

 He rightly put his finger on our shared desire to counter the risks of the internet, and the difficulty of ensuring that we do so effectively.

-for that reason that we believe that the best way forward is to challenge the industry, which knows this field best, to engage and to take responsibility.
-I emphasise strongly that we do not rule out legislation, but right now we believe that the
+It is for that reason that we believe that the best way forward is to challenge the industry, which knows this field best, to engage and to take responsibility.
+I emphasise strongly that we do not rule out legislation, but right now we believe

-approach that we are taking is likely to be the most effective.
+that the approach that we are taking is likely to be the most effective.
 An industry-led, self-regulatory approach will have most impact, allow greatest flexibility for innovation and is likely to be faster than any regulatory measures.
-Legislation can rarely